Learn the ways on how to go Agile in your software development.

 Sometimes companies strive to see the value in thin-slicing their user stories.
 They miss several sprints and then decide to give thin-slicing the old concept a try.
 They have no success in sprints, however, they have successfully delivered an increment of working software that is of value to the business.

 Risks are not a separate area that needs management, according to Agile.
 However, by delivering early and getting feedback, you can reduce the risk of creating something wrong.

 By focusing on possible risks in the early sprints, you decrease the risk that you will not have a solution that can be built in time.

 Often big upfront plans turn out useless in the long run.
 People working in the functional silos are not performing very well together.
-Their work can lead to churn and back and forth behavior.
+Their work can lead to churn and back-and-forth behavior.
 Agile helps to avoid the stuff you don’t need and get down to the business of creating working software.

 8. The company’s culture

 Some groups strive to go Agile because the culture in their company really sucks.
 Agile promises to create teams of empowered individuals.
 Teams that will work on the highest priorities of the business with a shared sense of purpose.
-When Agile is done well, it promotes creating reliable and demanded places to work.
+When Agile is set well, it promotes creating reliable and demanded places to work.

 10. Emergent outcomes